E (1970s text editor)

 E is a text editor originally developed at the Stanford AI Lab in the 1970s for the WAITS operating system.

 E was one of the first WYSIWYG editors.
-Richard Stallman visited the Stanford Artificial Intelligence Lab in 1976 and was quite impressed by this technology.
+Richard Stallman visited the Stanford Artificial Intelligence Lab in 1976 and was impressed by this technology.
 Carl Mikkelsen had previously implemented a similar hack to the TECO text editor, adding a combined display+editing mode called "Control-R".